auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The personal meaning of life is for all intelligent beings to compress their experiences, process the present, and predict the future with efficiency.
 Emerging from the objective meaning of life, we can only hope our lives develop in a way we desire.
 Whether we are able to influence and control our lives and environment is dependent on varying levels of random luck.
 However, as finite, subjective creatures we feel as though we have choice.
 The best action we can take is to put ourselves in probabilistically successful positions.
 Each intelligent being has an individual meaning of life due to their own unique history of experience and the interaction with their environment.
 Currently, each individual must find their own meaning in life, because they are each in direct access to their own experiences.
 Where change is desired, the environment should be altered to enable optimization.

 The inter-subjective meaning of life is to support the sustainable flourishing of life.

+We come from nothing, and we will return to nothing.
+From cosmic dust to cosmic dust.

+What will you do with your cosmically brief time?
+What information will you embody?